Grants and Bursaries

 The College has an extensive range of bursaries and grants.

-Research & Study and Travel Grants: Research and Travel awards range from £50 - £1400.
-Research and study support is defined as necessary travel to visit libraries and archives; for fieldwork; clinical medical electives and overseas placements; and attending conferences, where a definite connection with the course of study can be demonstrated.
-Travel grants are made for travel abroad, priority will be travel that is related to the course of study.
+Travel, Research & Study Grants: Travel, research and study awards range from £50 - £1400.
+Travel, research and study support is defined as necessary travel to visit libraries and archives; for fieldwork; clinical medical electives and overseas placements; and attending conferences, where a definite connection with the course of study can be demonstrated.
+Specific grants are also available for internships in media and law.

 Extra-curricular Grants: The DD White Fund can help students to pay for sport and other extra-curricular activities.
 Awards are normally £50 or less.
 Applications are once a year, in Hilary Term.

-Book Grant: This grant is to assist first year students (first year undergraduates, and graduate students in the first year of a postgraduate taught course) with purchase of course books up to a maximum value of £60.
-Eligible students may apply only once during their first year and the application may be made in any term of their first year.
-The Book Grant Application Form is available on the WebLearn.
+Book Grant: This grant is to assist first-year students (first-year undergraduates, and graduate students in the first year of a postgraduate taught course) with purchase of course books up to a maximum value of £60.
+Eligible students may apply only once during their first year and the application may be made in any term of their first-year.
+The Book Grant Application Form is available on WebLearn.

 Music Grants: Music students may claim grants of up to £220 per term (excluding travel) for music tuition lessons.
 A grant form does not need to be completed.
 For reimbursement, receipts should be sent to the Accounts Office and must be received during the academic year in which the expenses were incurred.
 Reimbursement will be made to the student, and the College will not make payments directly to Music tutors on behalf of the student.

-Language Courses: offered through the Oxford University Language Centre www.lang.ox.ac.uk/index.html.
-The College will pay £50 per student per year for a language course at the Oxford University Language Centre.
+Language Courses: offered through the Oxford University Language Centre.
+The College will pay £50 per student per year for a "fast track" language course at the Oxford University Language Centre.
 Students are required to provide a rationale related to their academic work.
 Application forms are available from the Oxford University Language Centre.